County of Santa Barbara

 e) Authorize the Director of Social Services or designee, subject to appropriations and budget

-America’s Job Center of California Operator, and Adult and Dislocated Worker and High Road
+Connects for America’s Job Center of California Operator, and Adult and Dislocated Worker

-organizational or administrative activity of government that will not result in direct or indirect physical
+are an organizational or administrative activity of government that will not result in direct or

 BOARD OF SUPERVISORS